Why Should You Buy a House in Tyler TX?

 Whatever you’re hungry for, you’ll find it in Tyler.
 Homes in Tyler Texas put you close to what’s becoming an ultimate foodie destination.
 Here are just a few of the dining options locals love.

 • Stanley’s Famous Pit Bar-B-Q — When Business Insider ranked the top 50 barbecue restaurants in the United States, Stanley’s was number two.
-Texas Monthly regularly awards them high honors for their mouth-watering brisket, falling off the bone baby back ribs, freshly made sausage and specialty sandwiches.
+Texas Monthly regularly awards them high honors for their mouth-watering brisket, falling off the bone baby back ribs, freshly made sausage, and specialty sandwiches.

 • Kiepersol — Tour the winery and distillery, then stay for dinner.
 The restaurant offers rustic elegance and menu items like USDA Prime steak aged to perfection and the freshest seafood.

 • Bruno’s Pizza — This local spot has been serving handmade pies and pasta for decades.
-They’re one of the best East Texas options for specialty pizzas, Italian sandwiches and incomparable cheese ravioli.
+They’re one of the best East Texas options for specialty pizzas, Italian sandwiches, and incomparable cheese ravioli.

 • Jucy’s — If you’re hungry for fast food, here’s where the natives will send you.
-Indulge in the area’s best Black and Bleu burger, beans with just the right amount of kick, thick onion rings and Blue Bell ice cream.
+Indulge in the area’s best Black and Bleu burger, beans with just the right amount of kick, thick onion rings, and Blue Bell ice cream.

 • The Foundry — Stop here for craft coffee that ranges from cold brew to special-menu lattes.
-The Foundry offers fresh, locally sourced organic products in their coffees, teas and artisanal lunch menu.
+The Foundry offers fresh, locally sourced organic products in their coffees, teas, and artisanal lunch menu.

-Things to Do Around Tyler Texas
+Things to Do in and around Tyler Texas

 If you like to shop, Broadway Square Mall and The Village at Cumberland Park provide upscale stores and locally-owned boutiques.
 Discover something unique at Gaudy Me where some of the inventory is designed in-house.
 Find designer labels and this season’s must-haves at Brigette’s.
 Buy vintage vinyl at El Guapo Records.

-There’s plenty to do with kids year round.
+There’s plenty to do with kids year-round.
 Here are just a few Tyler options:

 • Caldwell Zoo — Explore this 85-acre zoo with more than 2,000 animals.